duckRabbitPy/duckRabbitPy/README.md

 I'm the type of person that enjoys the challenge of constantly learning and solving novel problems.
 I want to build professional software that is inclusive, fast and enjoyable for all.
-Throughout my exploration of development I have built projects using Wix and WordPress, Python – PyQT and Django, HTML, CSS and JavaScript
+Throughout my exploration of development I have built projects using Wix and WordPress, Python – PyQT and Django, HTML, CSS, JavaScript and Svelte.
-Svelte.

 <table><tr>